ziacik/nx-tools/packages/azure-func/README.md

 ## Prerequisites

-For generating, there are not prerequisites.
+For generating, there are no prerequisites.

 For `serve`, a `func` cli has to be installed: